Rutgers logo

 • Our opening hybrid event celebrates World AIDS Day, as we are living the AIDS epidemic in a world now also shaped by COVID-19 and the recent spread of Monkeypox.
 Our panel consisting of students, artists and activist veterans of the AIDS, COVID-19 and Monkeypox crises will consider the long-historical dimensions and practicality of living in a world increasingly shaped by multiple meanings of virality.

-Access the livestream of the event here
+Watch the livestream of the event here:

 Viral/Vital Conditions: A World AIDS Day Celebration in Times of COVID